-D-Day 2012 has been and gone.
-No, I am not talking about the Olympics.
-I am in fact talking about A level results day.
-Perhaps that may seem a little over dramatic, but for the average eighteen year old who has applied to university, A level results day can be the difference between following the path you’ve been hoping to, and getting lost in a confusing mess of choices which you have never had the opportunity, or the inkling, to consider as of yet.
+D-Day 2014 has arrived.
+The results are in and students across the country are being greeting either little pieces of paper with their future path printed on it in black and white.
+For the average eighteen year old who has applied to university, A level results day can be the difference between following the path you’ve been hoping to, and getting lost in a confusing mess of choices which you have never had the opportunity, or the inkling, to consider as of yet.
 And that can be a very stressful experience.

 If you didn’t get what you were expecting, or even realistically just hoping and praying for, it is not the end of the world.
 No doubt I am not the only one telling you that right now, but we are all telling you this because it’s true.
 In the wise words of my editor, ‘It’s not your results that define you, it’s what you do next’.
 It may sound trite, but rarely do you get asked at job interviews what A-Level grades you got, if they even care if you got A-Levels at all.
 There are so many options out there!
 You’ve been told all your life that university is the way to go, but now is time to wake up to the reality that you are finally in control of your future.
 Scary, but also exciting.
 What follows are just a few of the many doors now open to you:

 The last thing you feel like doing right now is crawling out of bed and trying to find a job, but believe me, now is the time to do it.
 Not only will those who did get their university places be leaving town, and thus you’ll have a far better chance of stealing their jobs, but despite the increasingly popularity of taking a degree, we all seem to be ignoring the fact that employers are crying out for those who have EXPERIENCE.
 Graduates left, right, and centre are being told that their first class degree won’t get them anywhere because they have no EXPERIENCE.
 Experience is the workplace equivalent of an Olympic Gold Medal.
 Go and get some!